 A 7 string Super Strat with massive tone and tons of attitude

 Price: $1k+ | Body: Mahogany w/ Poplar Burl | Body Shape: Soloist | Color: Black Cherry | Neck: Maple (Neck-thru) | Fingerboard: Ebony | Frets: 24 Jumbo | Nut Width: 47.6mm | Scale Length: 25.5inch | Neck Pickup: Seymour Duncan SH6-7 | Bridge Pickup: Seymour Duncan Distortion TB-6| Bridge: Jackson HT7 String-Trhough-Body | Active EQ: Yes | Gig Bag: Not Included | Stock Strings: Nickel Plated Steel (.009-.054 Gauges) |

-The single piece set-thru maple neck is fitted with a graphite reinforcement and scarf joint.
-The design is ideal for upper fret access and rock-solid tuning stability.
+The one-piece neck-through maple neck had graphite reinforcement and a massive heel cutaway – this design was ideal for unfettered upper fret access and rock-solid tuning stability.
 The neck profile made it feel both fast and comfortable, all while still encouraging proper form.